Left Luggage in Europe: the Ultimate Guide to the Best Luggage Storage Facilities and Services

 A hotel bellman with an empty luggage rack.

-As with everything, assess the situation presented to you — if your hotel’s luggage storage system feels insecure for whatever reason, then ask the front desk about storage alternatives in town.
+If your hotel’s luggage storage room feels insecure for whatever reason, ask the front desk about luggage storage facilities in town.

-Luggage Storage at Train Station
+Luggage Storage Facilities

 If you're not staying at a hotel, then you’ll need to find an alternative for storing your luggage.

+💡 Some Americans ask me why we don’t have similar storage options at U.S. train stations.
 Luggage lockers are uncommon in the U.S. due to a mix of security concerns and the cost associated with maintaining lockers at low-traffic train stations.

 A wall of luggage lockers at Berlin Hauptbahnhof.